jpsowin/minimal-mistakes/_pages/index.md

 >
 > This book is about the possibility that Huxley, not Orwell, was right.

 The book gets even better.
-It'll take you a few hours to read it — a few hours to change your entire life.
+It'll only take you a few hours to read it — a few hours to change your entire life.
 Seriously, why are you still here and not ordering it?

 ## Okay, Then What?

 So you read AOtD and loved it.
 I'm not one to say "I told you so" but if I was this would totally be the place.

 Now you're ready for a few more reads.
 Ask and ye shall receive:

+[in progress]

+## Deep deep cuts

 [in progress]